DimaSmaha/badmintonTournamentManager/idea.md

 Main features to do

-- Write the number of users that will take part in a game
+- Write the number of users that will take part in a game - V
 - \*Add,delete user during tournament
 - Rename user
 - Generate the pairs of the user matches